hariclerry/mediawiki/tests/playwright/Report.md

 The tests were run 40 times in both frameworks to ascertain stability and reliability.
 No flakiness and failures were encountered during the tests run.
 As shown above, there is consistency in time when the tests were run in WebdriverIO and Playwright.

 The above chart further shows that Playwright is much faster than WebdriverIO in terms of speed.

-### Why Adapt Playwright

-#### Playwright Advantages

-Playwright offers some great pros such as;

-- It's simple to set up.
-- Stable features.
-- Ability to install Chrome, Firefox or WebKit (Safari) automatically.
-- Bidirectional (events) – automating things like console logs is easy.
-- Maintained by [Microsoft people](https://blog.logrocket.com/playwright-vs-puppeteer/) with experience maintaining Puppeteer.

-#### Playwright Disadvantages

-Playwright also presents some cons such as;

-- It is very new so the APIs are evolving.
-- Has no support for IE11 or non-browser platforms.
-- Documentations and community are not as good as the other framework yet.

 ### Migrating From WebdriverIO